yentheng0110/tp/docs/UserGuide.md

 ```
 If nothing found:
 ```
-No patient found with symptom: Panado
+No patient found with medication: Panado
 ```
 ---